LoomSDK/LoomSDK/docs/guides/01_Introduction/01_loom_overview.md

 However, LoomScript may not be suitable for all tasks, and at times, it may be desirable to avoid Loom CLI in favor of an IDE such as XCode or Visual Studio for debugging, profiling, or more convenient (but still relatively cumbersome) native development.

 In these situations, you can use the Loom Native SDK and work directly with Loom's C++ implementation.
 Of course, C++ development is not as agile as working in script.
-But if you need better insight into a crash, or want to fix a bug or extend Loom for your app with a new feature, it's worth the slow down.
-We recommend exposing new features or SDKs in LoomScript so that the bulk of integration and development work can be done with fast iteration times.
+But if you need better insight into a crash, or want to fix a bug or extend Loom for your app with a new feature, it's worth the effort.
+We recommend exposing new features or SDKs in LoomScript so that the bulk of integration and development work can be done with less setup and faster iteration times.

 ## System Architecture
 Loom has three main components: